 In this course the student becomes acquainted with concepts of the software related to Sheet Metal modeling for mechanical drafting, multibody parts assemblies, and basic animation techniques for mechanical assembly presentations.

-DFTG 2110 - Print Reading for Technical Drawing I (2)
+DFTG 2110 - Print Reading I (2)

 Introduces the fundamental principles and practices associated with interpreting technical drawings.
 Topics include: interpretation of blueprints and sketching.